 Not everything can be reduced, reused, or recycled, and we need to conserve available landfill space for those items that cannot be diverted from disposal.**

-In Ulster County we have Dual Stream Recycling, which means separating paper items from metal and plastic.
+In the City of Kingston, we have Dual Stream Recycling, which means consumers separate paper (fiber) products from containers (plastic, glass, and metal).
+Dual stream recycling is then transported to the Materials Recovery Facility at the Ulster County Resource Recovery Agency.
 Dual stream recycling reduces the amount of contamination among recyclable items, ensuring that fewer recyclable items end up as garbage.
 Putting unaccepted items in the recycling bin can damage equipment, harm workers, and reduce the value and environmental benefits of recycling.

 The manufacturing of goods, and the transportation and disposal of waste creates greenhouse gas emissions that could be greatly reduced by recycling.
 However, the most impactful way to avoid these emissions is to reduce and reuse items before they need to be recycled or discarded.**

 If you want to learn more, attend our Recycle Right Event on February 21

 *Hawken, P. (2017).
 Drawdown: The most comprehensive plan ever proposed to reverse global warming.
 Penguin Books.

 **Dual Stream Recycling.
 UCRRA.
 (2021, December 21).
 Retrieved December 21, 2022, from http://ucrra.org/waste-recycling/dual-stream-recycling/